 What is Progesterone?

 Progesterone serves as a precursor not only to DHEA, testosterone and estrogen, but also to cortisol, the stress hormone.
-It is also the precursor to the sex hormones estrogen and testosterone and is secreted primarily by the ovaries in females and by the testes in men.
+It is also the precursor to the sex hormones estrogen and testosterone and is secreted primarily by the corpus luteum within the ovaries in females and by the testes in men.
 Smaller amounts are produced by the adrenal glands and in the brain cells of both women and men.
-This makes it instrumental in many core biologic functions.

 Progesterone replacement therapy is perhaps one of the most effective methods of restoring progesterone levels in the body.
 Progesterone therapy boosts low progesterone levels by supplementing progesterone either synthetically or naturally.
 Most women opt for natural bioidentical progesterone as safer alternative to synthetic progesterone to minimize the risk of breast cancer and heart disease.
 Progesterone therapy is either administered by cream, gel, patch or pellet insertion, usually depending on availability, cost and convenience of use.
 Some physicians may decide to combine the progesterone with estrogen, and in some cases, testosterone to help women and men regain overall balance.